Wisconsin Chapter 13 Bankruptcy Law Firm

 Chapter 13 Bankruptcy Requirements

-Man with secured and unsecured debts filing for Chapter 13 bankruptcy Filing for Chapter 13 bankruptcy puts money back in your pockets.
+Filing for Chapter 13 bankruptcy puts money back in your pockets.

 When trying to figure out how to file for Bankruptcy under Chapter 13, there are a few things our Milwaukee bankruptcy attorney wants you to know.
 While the majority of individuals and families do qualify for Chapter 13, those with a million dollars or more in secured debt or those with unsecured debts close to $400,000 may not qualify.

-For those that qualify, our skilled team will assist you in gathering the necessary records and information.
+For those who qualify, our skilled team will assist you in gathering the necessary records and information.
 A list of all the documents and information needed can be found by clicking here.
 These items include:

-• Monthly income
+- Monthly income

-• Monthly expenses
+- Monthly expenses

-• List of your property
+- List of your property

-• Deed
+- Deed

-• Mortgage
+- Mortgage

-• Car titles
+- Car titles

 Your bankruptcy attorney will use this information to prepare all the necessary bankruptcy documents for filing.
-After your bankruptcy petition has been filed, a meeting of creditors will be scheduled at a location within reasonable distance from where you reside.
+After your bankruptcy petition has been filed, a meeting of creditors will be scheduled at a location within a reasonable distance from where you reside.

-This bankruptcy meeting of creditors is a necessary step to receive approval your Chapter 13 payment plan.
+This bankruptcy meeting of creditors is a necessary step to receive approval of your Chapter 13 payment plan.
 As with a Chapter 7 Bankruptcy, you will be required to take 2 financial management classes.
 These may be taken online or by telephone.
 With our Milwaukee bankruptcy attorney, this often stressful process is handled with utmost ease.
 As soon as your bankruptcy is filed, an automatic stay takes effect.
 This provision prevents creditors from contacting you or placing liens on your property.

 Back to top